 Back Flush Method

-The back flush method should be done at least once a month if you’re full-time RVing and quarterly to semi-annually if you’re part-time or a weekend camper.
+The back flush method should be done at least once a month if you’re full-time RVing.
+And if you’re part-time or weekend camping, you should back flush at least quarterly to semi-annually.

 Some RV’s have a factory installed back-flush system.
 If you don’t have a factory installed back-flush system, you can easily install aftermarket systems.